mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/index.md

 ## The page-type front matter key

 We have defined a front matter key `page-type` to describe the type of MDN pages.
-This project is a work in progress: so far we have only defined `page-type` values for the [Web API pages](/en-US/docs/Web/API).
+This project is a work in progress: so far we have only defined `page-type` values for the [CSS pages](/en-US/docs/Web/CSS) and the [Web API pages](/en-US/docs/Web/API).

 ### Generic page types